 - St. Petersburg can get quite touristy and you could find the crowds a bit maddening and you might even need to queue for a long time to enter.
 It’s possible to purchase tickets for some attractions online but others are available only on the spot.

 Where I stayed in St. Petersburg: I was pleasantly surprised by the Crowne Plaza Ligovsky.
 Some of the rooms are styled like a palace with engravings on the walls.
 Fresh juices were served during breakfast – something relatively unheard of for a 4 star hotel.
 Best of all, it is located just across Galeria, one of the biggest shopping malls in St. Petersburg.
+You can also check out some other hotels and compare the best prices HERE for St. Petersburg.

 Where to go if you could choose only one city?